 Franziska von Karma in the second game.
 She has a nasty temper and a tendency to attack people with a whip when she doesn't get her way.
 However she is kind to Adrian Andrews and she cried when Edgeworth showed brotherly affection for her.
 Also, in the third game, she got upset when Pearl yelled at her.

 Maximillian Galactica from Justice for All comes off as arrogant and self-conceited, but does so with the hopes that it will get his circus mates to strive to become better and follow in his example.

 Shi-Long Lang from Ace Attorney Investigations appears at first to be a total jerk who irrationally hates prosecutors, but near the end he helps Edgeworth take down the real mastermind behind a smuggling ring, as well as taking a bullet for his traitorous assistant.
 And he continues to be useful in the sequel, even when its shown that his initial distrust of prosecutors was justified.

-The "grumpy" male animals in Animal Crossing, especially in the later games.
+The "grumpy" male animals, especially in the later games.
 Though they are self-admitted curmudgeons, they warm up to you fairly quickly, and even though they tease you, they're very glad of your friendship.
 They even cry with joy if you show up at their birthday parties!

 Kazooie, the loudmouthed bird from Banjo-Kazooie.
 She doesn't show it much, but she does care about Banjo deep down.
 When she and Banjo get separated in the beginning of Grunty's Revenge, she's happy as a clam to see him again.
 She also occasionally lets slip her concern for other characters; there is a scene in Banjo-Tooie where, during the sidequest to save the frozen baby aliens, Kazooie goes "Aww..." out of pity, before catching herself and pretending she doesn't actually care.

 Kalas from Baten Kaitos: Eternal Wings and the Lost Ocean.
-He's a cynical jerk of an Anti-Hero, but if you hurt someone he loves, he'll chase you to the ends of the sky.
+He's a cynical jerk and an Anti-Hero, but if you hurt someone he loves, he'll chase you to the ends of the sky.